Beginning with its opening days and ending with its sell to Best Buy, Speakeasy was often in the news -- in Seattle, and around the world.

 Press: Coffee And A Few Bytes — Internet Cafes Serve Up New Ways To Get Wired, Blending Technology, Community And Entertainment

-After months of wielding jackhammers, running cable, wrangling 2 x 4’s into actual furniture
+After months of wielding jackhammers, running cable, wrangling 2 x 4\'s into actual furniture and

 Roderick and Anisa Romero of Sky Cries Mary hold the first live-streamed art gallery opening,

-As Seattle’s Belltown neighborhood begins to be revitalized, Speakeasy’s backroom
+As Seattle\'s Belltown neighborhood begins to be revitalized, Speakeasy\'s backroom theater is one

 Jack Straw Productions launches one of the first streaming radio stations, Sonarchy.
 20 years,